RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P2.rst

    .. fillintheblank:: q9_cs1_sbd

-      |blank| has the largest population in Americas
+      |blank| has the largest population in Americas.

       - :Venezuela: Is the correct answer!
         :x: Incorrect.